 (1 Mississippi - 2 Mississippi - Pull) Repeat..."

-If you have ever watched my Instagram or Youtube CSS Critique videos, you may have heard me use this sequence of events that must occur in order to have an effective and efficient combat swimmer stroke.
+If you have ever watched my Instagram or Youtube CSS Critique videos and now TikTok CSS Videos, you may have heard me use this sequence of events that must occur in order to have an effective and efficient combat swimmer stroke.

 This quote is nothing fancy, just what I say everyday when I teach someone new the Combat Swimmer Stroke.
 Once you master this sequence, we can then focus on building and maintaining the momentum from kicking off the wall using another common phrase: